© Jacob Lund/Shutterstock.com

 - They are safe, secure and regulated short-term debt securities.

 - Fees (expense ratio) are included to cover fund management.

-- Taxable and tax-free funds.
+- There are both taxable and tax-free funds.

-Money market funds allow you to write checks and make electronic transfers, but most accounts establish a minimum dollar amount.
-Electronic, telephone and preauthorized transactions are limited by federal regulations to six per month, with no more than three being by check, draft or debit card.
+Money market funds allow you to write checks and make electronic transfers, but most accounts establish a minimum dollar amount for checks.
+Electronic, telephone and preauthorized transactions are limited by federal regulations to 6 per month, with no more than 3 being by check, draft or debit card.